 You may park in faculty/staff or commuter lots or at meters without paying on game day, as those are enforced only during the week.
 You may not park in resident lots, and other parking regulations (handicapped spots, loading zones, etc.) are enforced 24/7.

 To get to the PCAC from Lot A: Take a left onto Main St./Route 108.
 At the intersection in front of the Whittemore Center (hockey arena), take a right onto College Rd.
 Follow this road around the bend, then take a left onto McDaniel Drive and another left onto Academic Way.
 The PCAC will be on your right.

-Forms will be available on the next page.
-The initial registration form is due by October 4th if you plan to participate.
-A secondary form listing anticipated instrumentation numbers (for drill) and final count of how many parent/chaperone tickets you will be purchasing will be available soon and due on October 18th.
+Please click here to register.
+The registration form is due by September 22nd if you plan to participate.
+A secondary form listing anticipated instrumentation numbers (for drill) will be available soon and also due on September 22nd.
 The band fee and payment for tickets will be due at this time as well.
 You'll be able to pay by check or online using a credit card.